-Conflicts of interest
+Conflicts of Interest

-Annual declarations of interest are made by each Trustee for the Trust's register of interests.
-If any Trustee has an interest in any matter discussed at Board meetings, they are required to disclose such conflicts and do not participate in related discussions or decisions.
+All trustees are required to make regular declarations of interest for the Trust's register.
+If a trustee has a conflict of interest related to any matter discussed at Board meetings, they must disclose it and refrain from participating in related discussions or decisions.